September 10, 2021

 Here’s why the lifetime of your bulbs is much shorter than advertised, and what you or your building manager can do about it.

-While there are a number of factors that could affect the lifespan of an LED light (such as quality of the product and environmental conditions) one of the main culprits isn’t actually the LED (Light Emitting Diode) chips themselves.
+While there are a number of factors that could affect the lifespan of LEDs (such as quality of the product, usage, and environmental conditions) one of the main culprits isn’t actually the LED (Light Emitting Diode) chips themselves.
 Many LED chips can actually last close to 100,000 hours if operated correctly.

 So it’s definitely true that LEDs have the capacity to last a very long time, but the other components that make the light work do not always have that same lifespan.
-LED lights require DC (Direct Current) power, in fact most electrical devices do.
+For one thing, the circuitry inside LED bulbs is much more complex than their predecessors, and also LED lights require DC (Direct Current) power, in fact most electrical devices do.
 According to LEDs Magazine, 80% of the watts used in your home are consumed by DC loads.

 If you're not sure what DC or AC power is, don't worry, all you have to know for now is that LED's can only use DC power, but the power in our walls and ceilings is all AC.